esrlabs/dlt-core/README.md

 The parser is quite fast.
 Parsing a 4.8 GByte DLT file that contains over 3.5 mio messages took ~37 seconds (~134MB/sec)

-This example can be built with `cargo build --example file_parser --release`
+This example can be built with `cargo run --example file_parser --release`

 ```rust
 ...